carbon-language/carbon-lang/llvm/docs/LangRef.rst

     inlining this function is desirable (such as the "inline" keyword in C/C++).
 It is just a hint; it imposes no requirements on the inliner.
+``minsize``
+    This attribute suggests that optimization passes and code generator passes make choices that keep the code size of this function as small as possible and perform optimizations that may sacrifice runtime performance in order to minimize the size of the generated code.
 ``naked``
     This attribute disables prologue / epilogue emission for the function.
 This can have very system-specific consequences.